 This is an ongoing project that I first developed in on my residency at Usina da Alegria Planetária, in June.
 Their artistic community is based in Cotia, in the forest their studio which has an abundance of materials, costumes, machines- the majority of which have been found, donated or dumped there.
 I set to work making various apparel for some new performances.

 Learning to think in full stops (or explanation marks!!!)

 I have a backlog of sketchbooks that I have been wanting to scan and share, here is one from 2014 in São Paulo.

 (Recently I have questioned why I am bothering documenting the minutiae of my life as I am feeling ever more gutted by the injustices, inequalities and atrocities going on in in the world at large (I don’t know if the injustices, inequalities and atrocities are increasing or if my awareness of them is, maybe a combination of both).
 When I look at the world, I feel less like I belong in it.
 Maybe it’s good that there’s no way I can see the whole world in one go.
 By concentrating on what is immediately around me, on the ground, in my grasp, it gives me hope.
 Tiny but noisy things are happening that I have touched with my own hands: activism, creativity, love, kindness, resistance, community.
-And they are part of this big impossible-to-see picture of the world.
-Also, I have never touched Donald Trump).
+And they are a fundamental and massive part of this big impossible-to-see picture of the world).

-So like a shell at the bottom of the sea, long after the animal that lived inside it has left, this book was and will be.
+So like a shell at the bottom of the sea, long after the animal that lived inside it has left, this book is all that remains and shall be.

 An immersive, interactive journey through domestic spaces under transformation.
 It was played-out in an empty row of houses set for demolition and regeneration one summer in Ardwick, made with Contact Young Company, Rodolfo Amorim, Renato Bolelli Rebouças and me.